alehander42/Nim/doc/nilcheck.rst

 The compiler ensures that every code path initializes variables which contain non nilable pointers.
-The details of this analysis are still to be specified here.

-TODO

-- no implicit initialization for object types depending on such fields
+- no implicit initialization for object types is lifted from their fields
-- proving each path in a proc sets result if return type
+- it proves that each path in a proc sets result if there is ``not nil`` return type
-- forbidding direct construction without initialization of those fields for them
-- maybe using unsafeDefault as escape hatch
+- if a type can't be implicitly initialized, it should be constructed directly with explicitly filling the required ``not nil`` fields

 Not nil refs in sequences